IOGS-LEnsE-embedded/.github/profile/README.md

 This page gathers a set of **repositories**.

-They concern the learning of **digital tools for future engineers**, especialy tools for science, physics and photonics.
+They concern the learning of **digital tools for future engineers**, especialy for embedded systems in the engineer training of the Institut d'Optique.

+### About

+### Using these repositories

 <!--